 The world's first snowcat was invented by Ira Davidson, foreman of the WPA crew of stone masons that built Timberline Lodge.

 In A Clockwork Orange the Cat Woman lives in a house ornamented with sphinxes and lions, which was not the case in the Burgess book.
-Twin sphinxes decorate the front porch, and two sphinxes pull the cariot in the Chariot card of the Tarot.
-In Lolita we had references to cats and tigers all over Charlotte and her house.
-In Eyes Wide Shut the tiger theme is brought in with the prostitute, Domino, while the foyer of the Harford's home is lorded over by a very large painting of a cat.
+Twin sphinxes decorate the front porch, perhaps recalling the two sphinxes that pull the chariot in the Chariot card of the Tarot.
+In Lolita we had numerous references to cats and tigers, Charlotte often dressed in a leopard print.
+In Eyes Wide Shut the tiger theme is brought in with the prostitute, Domino, having a large plush tiger on her bed, while the foyer of the Harford's home is lorded over by a very large painting of a cat.

 Stuart introduces Jack and Wendy to the red Snowcat.